OhDxni/WordTree/README.md

 ---

 ## Installation and Requirements
 To run the project, you can use any Python editor of your choice, such as **VSCode** or **PyCharm**.
 Below are two options to run the game.
+However, before you proceed, ensure that you are using Pyhton version 3.11 (or lower), as one of the modules can not be run on later versions.

 ### Option 1: Open the Project as a ZIP File
 1. **Download the ZIP File**